charantejamodiboina/react-weather-app/README.md

 ```

 ## Add your OpenWeatherMap API key:
-Sign up at OpenWeatherMap and get your API key.
+Sign up at OpenWeatherMap and get your API key.<br/>
 Open src/App.jsx and replace your_openweathermap_api_key_here with your API key.

 ## Start the development server: